 This vegan creamy miso ramen is SO good that you’ll want to slurp up the whole bowl right away.
 If you are a big fan of creamy ramen, then you’ll want to make this.
 The broth is silky smooth, tasty, and slurpilicious!

 I’m a creamy broth lover, especially when it’s light, flavorful, and packed with umami richness.
 Each slurp has my tastebuds craving for the next bite.
-There’re few ramen restaurants that offer vegan ramen around me so a homemade version is my best bet.
+There are not many ramen restaurants that offer vegan ramen around me so a homemade version is my best bet.

 Key Ingredients to Vegan Creamy Miso Ramen